anematode/cse15l-lab-report/week1.md

     cowpox@Cowpox:/usr/local/bin$
     ```

-    `ls` prints a list of the files and directorys of the working directory.
-Although it can't be shown here, on my system, the directorys are blue and the files are green.
+    The working directory here is `/usr/local/bin`. `ls` prints a list of the files and directories of the working directory.
+Although it can't be shown here, on my system, the directories are blue and the files are green.

 2. Example when passing a directory (valid):